SuperH: SH-3

 A few years later, the SH-3 core was added to the family; new features included another interrupt concept, a memory management unit (MMU), and a modified cache concept.
 These features required an extended instruction set, adding six new instructions for a total of 68.
 The SH-3 was bi-endian, running in either big-endian or little-endian byte ordering.

 The SH-3 core also added a DSP extension, then called SH-3-DSP.
 With extended data paths for efficient DSP processing, special accumulators and a dedicated MAC-type DSP engine, this core unified the DSP and the RISC processor world.
 A derivative of the DSP was also used with the original SH-2 core.
+It was used in Microsoft's Pocket PC cellphone line.

 Between 1994 and 1996, 35.1 million SuperH devices were shipped worldwide.

 SH-4

 In 1997, Hitachi and STMicroelectronics (STM) started collaborating on the design of the SH-4 for the Dreamcast.
 SH-4 featured superscalar (2-way) instruction execution and a vector floating-point unit (particularly suited to 3D graphics).
 Standard chips based on the SH-4 were introduced around 1998.